 in this somewhat controversial field.
 The impact of aforementioned NAS resolution

+on my research efforts receives special attention.
 In closing I wish to express my gratitude to those of my evolutionary

 colleagues who on so many occasions have assisted me, and on other occasions